wcjohnchen/capstoneProject3/README.md

 ## Aim

 Air Traveling has been increasingly integrated into our daily life.
 Like driving, it is essential to plan ahead and anticipate possible or imminent delays.
-This study aims to predict future flight departure time delays using long short-term memory (LSTM) neural network models.
+This study aims to predict future flight departure time delays using long short term memory (LSTM) neural network models.
 The data was published by the Bureau of Transportation Statistics of the US Department of Transporation, and is available at: https://www.kaggle.com/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018.